Shushandr/offroad/readme.txt

   This allows sorting favorites in a hierarchy instead of just flat groups.
 * Allow loading resources from files when there is no jar (easier development with some IDEs)
+* Improve positioning of text, for example street names are now on the street instead of slightly off in various directions.

 0_5:
 ============